Updated: Jul 29, 2021

 Benefit 3: Joy

 Paul mentions "rejoicing" several times.
 Today, like "peace", we have a very impoverished understanding of what "joy" should mean.
-It has very little to do with a feeling happiness; this is a state of delight--an awareness of our well-being--that only comes from knowing God.
-And look at the two very different sources of joy: joy in the hope of glory (not our own glory, but God's; in other words, this is not about having hope in heaven--this is simply the hope in knowing that God will win), and hope in affliction.
+It has very little to do with a feeling of happiness; this is a state of delight -- an awareness of our well-being -- that only comes from knowing God.
+And look at the two very different sources of joy: joy in the hope of glory (not our own glory, but God's; in other words, this is not about having hope in heaven -- this is simply the hope in knowing that God will win), and hope in affliction.
 What?!
 Think about it.
 Where does life happen?
 In struggling through and sometimes overcoming our obstacles.
-You see, as a Christian, we believe that the is a purpose and an end to our struggles.
+You see, as a Christian, we believe that there is a purpose and an end to our struggles.
 In circumstances like today's, that hope is irreplaceable.

 Benefit 4: Love